Radiotherapy masks can be heated using a water bath or a dry-heat convection oven.

-Tip: We recommend using a towel to take the excess water off the mask before proceeding to moulding, as this will be more comfortable for the patient.
+Tip: We recommend using a towel to take the excess water off the mask before proceeding to molding, as this will be more comfortable for the patient.
 Do note that the process of drying the mask should not take longer than 10 seconds.

 Tip: You can always briefly touch the mask on the forehead of the patient to check whether the temperature is alright for them.